VEuPathDB/StaticContent/content/common/user_datasets_help.md

       <li>My Data Sets are your files or sets of files that are private unless you choose to share them with colleagues.</li>
       <li>My Data Sets originate as:  exports from <a href="http://veupathdb.globusgenomics.org">VEuPathDB Galaxy</a>, uploads from your computer or a URL, and imports from a search strategy result. </li>
       <ul>
-        <li>RNASeq expression values, BigWig files can be imported from <a href="http://veupathdb.globusgenomics.org">VEuPathDB Galaxy</a></li>
+        <li>RNASeq expression values, BigWig files, and gene lists can be imported from <a href="http://veupathdb.globusgenomics.org">VEuPathDB Galaxy</a></li>
-        <li>Gene lists can be imported from VEuPathDB Galaxy, uploading a local file, uploading from a remote URL, and importing a search strategy result.</li>
+        <li>Gene lists can also be uploaded from a local file, uploaded from a remote URL, and imported from search strategy result.</li>
       </ul>
       <li>My Data Sets persist between sessions so you're files are always accessible.</li>
     </ul>